Eric-Canas/CircularDict/README.md

 ## Usage

 Working with **CircularDict** is as simple as using a standard Python `dict`, with additional parameters `maxlen` or `maxsize_bytes` on the initialization to control the buffer size.
+You can use one of them or both.
 ```python
 from circular_dict import CircularDict
 # Initialize a CircularDict with a maximum length of 3 items and a storage limit of 4Mb
 my_dict = CircularDict(maxlen=3, maxsize_bytes=4*1024*1024)
 ```

-#### Example with `maxlen`
+### Example with `maxlen`
-You can use `maxlen` to define a maximum amount of items that the dictionary can store.
+You can use `maxlen` to define the maximum amount of items that the dictionary can store.
 It is useful for defining fixed size buffers.

 ```python
 from circular_dict import CircularDict